 The LG OLED55BXPUA has excellent gray uniformity, but this may vary between units.
 There's very little dirty screen effect in the center, which is great for sports fans.
-Uniformity is improved in near-dark scenes, but like some other OLED TVs, there are some faint vertical lines that are visible in near-dark scenes in very dark rooms.
+Uniformity is improved in near-dark scenes, but like some other OLED TVs, some faint vertical lines are visible in near-dark scenes in very dark rooms.
 Unlike the LG B9 OLED, the screen doesn't appear to flash in near-dark scenes.

-The LG BX has outstanding reflection handling, similar to the LG CX OLED.
+The LG OLED55BXPUA has outstanding reflection handling, similar to the LG CX OLED.
 Even with direct sunlight on this TV, the reflections shouldn't be too distracting.

-The LG BX has great out-of-the-box color accuracy, much better than the LG B9 OLED.
-Most people won't notice any inaccuracies in the colors and shades of gray, but since the color temperature is a bit warm, the image has a red/yellow tint.
-Gamma follows the target fairly well, but most scenes are a bit too bright.
+The LG BX has amazing out-of-the-box color accuracy, much better than the LG B9 OLED.
+There are minimal inaccuracies with colors and shades of gray, but since the color temperature is a bit cold, the image has a blue tint.
+Gamma follows the target well, but some scenes are a bit too bright.
 Note that out-of-the-box accuracy may vary between units.

-The LG BX has remarkable color accuracy after calibration, and any remaining inaccuracies can't be spotted without the aid of a colorimeter.
-Gamma follows the target almost perfectly and the color temperature is extremely close to the 6500K target.
+The LG OLED55BXPUA has remarkable color accuracy after calibration, and any remaining inaccuracies can't be spotted without the aid of a colorimeter.
+Gamma follows the target almost perfectly, and the color temperature is extremely close to the 6500K target.

 We measured the color accuracy after completing a Pixel Refresher, which only slightly improved the color accuracy.
 Unlike the LG B9 OLED, we didn't notice any black crushing during calibration.
-There was some on the 'Standard' Picture Mode and switching to 'Expert (Dark Room)' Picture Mode removed it.
+There was some in the 'Standard' Picture Mode, but there wasn't any in 'Expert (Dark Room)'.

 You can see our recommended settings here.

-The LG BX has an excellent color gamut, very similar to the LG CX OLED.
-It covers almost all of the DCI P3 color space used in most HDR content and it has decent coverage of the wider Rec.
+The LG OLED55BXPUA has an excellent color gamut, very similar to the LG CX OLED.
+It covers almost all of the DCI P3 color space used in most HDR content, and it has decent coverage of the wider Rec.
 2020 color space.
 Before we ran a Pixel Refresher on the TV, the DCI P3 and Rec.
-2020 coverage was only slightly better, but the differences are insignificant.
+2020 coverage were only slightly better, but the differences are insignificant.